-All children are made clear of the learning outcomes for each session and given clear feedback at the end of the session about the progress they have made.
-Children are encouraged to recognise what they can do well and what they need to improve.
-Staff help the children to understand what they need to do next.
-Staff annotate the children’s’ work, clearly highlighting progress and next steps, in line with the Marking and Feedback policy.
+All pupils/students are made clear of the learning outcomes for each session and given clear feedback about the progress they have made.
+Pupils/students are encouraged to recognise what they can do well, and what they need to improve.
+Staff annotate work, clearly highlighting progress and next steps, in line with the Marking and Feedback policy.
 Staff share feedback with each other and will often annotate the class planning.
 Staff use Earwig Academic timelines to provide evidence of children’s work over the course of a term, and are able to share moments of the day with parents/carers.
 Images and comments can also be uploaded by parents/carers to evidence home learning and achievements.

-Summative assessment is carried out twice a year using an assessment tool called BSquared, to evaluate pupil progress in academic subjects.
+Summative assessment is carried out twice a year using an assessment tool called BSquared, to evaluate pupil/student progress.
 This is entered and analysed to ensure progression and identify areas to be developed.
-We are then able to produce data showing how well our pupils are progressing towards meeting their targets.
+We are then able to produce data showing how well our pupil/students are progressing towards meeting their targets.
 For pupils working below the standard of national curriculum assessments and not engaged in subject-specific study, we use the engagement model to assess progress.

-During Annual Review meetings and Parents Evening, staff discuss the child’s progress with his or her parents/carers.
-Parental views, opinions and advice will always be sought where there is an issue around progress and as a school we continuously work closely with parents/carers and their care teams.
+During Annual Review meetings and Parents Evening, staff discuss the pupils’/students’ progress with his or her parents/carers.
+Parental/carers views, opinions and advice will always be sought where there is an issue around progress and as a school we continuously work closely with parents/carers and their care teams.

-All transitions are planned and supported whether this is pupils moving to us from an Early Years setting, moving class group, progressing to Villa Real sixth form or moving on to further education, health or social care provision.
+All transitions are planned and supported whether this is pupils/students moving to us from an Early Years setting, moving class group, progressing to Villa Real sixth form or moving on to further education, health or social care provision.
 Particular arrangements will be subject to current COVID guidance at the time.

 Parents/carers will have the opportunity to meet new staff, take part in organised visits and get further information via our annual ‘Moving On’ fayre.